Dicobalt octacarbonyl: Reactions with alkynes

 Intramolecular Pauson–Khand reactions, where the starting material contains both the alkene and alkyne moieties, are possible.
 In the asymmetric synthesis of the Lycopodium alkaloid huperzine-Q, Takayama and co-workers used an intramolecular Pauson–Khand reaction to cyclise an enyne containing a tert-butyldiphenylsilyl (TBDPS) protected primary alcohol.
 The preparation of the cyclic siloxane moiety immediately prior to the introduction of the dicobalt octacarbonyl ensures that the product is formed with the desired conformation.

+Dicobalt octacarbonyl can catalyze alkyne trimerisation of diphenylacetylene and its derivatives to hexaphenylbenzenes.
+Symmetrical diphenylacetylenes form 6-substituted hexaphenylbenzenes, while asymmetrical diphenylacetylenes form a mixture of two isomers.

 Hydroformylation

 Hydrogenation of Co2(CO)8 produces cobalt tetracarbonyl hydride H[Co(CO)4]:

 This hydride is a catalyst for hydroformylation – the conversion of alkenes to aldehydes.
 The catalytic cycle for this hydroformylation is shown in the diagram.